Axiom Station

 Axiom Station is a planned modular space station designed by Houston, Texas-based Axiom Space for commercial space activities.
 Axiom Space gained initial NASA approval for the venture in January 2020.
-Axiom Space was later awarded the contract by NASA on February 28, 2020.
-Axiom Station is one of multiple Commercial LEO Destinations (CLD) projects supported by NASA to build a successor to the International Space Station (ISS) before its decommissioning in 2030.
+Axiom Space was later awarded a NASA contract on February 28, 2020.
+Axiom Station is a NASA Commercial LEO Destinations (CLD) project to build a successor to the International Space Station (ISS) before its decommissioning in 2030.

 Axiom Segment

 Between 2020 and 2024, Axiom Space intended to assemble four modules in a dedicated segment docked to the ISS before detaching them to form the free-flying Axiom Station.

 Axiom renderings illustrate how the four modules might attach to the ISS as they are berthed and relocated by the Mobile Servicing System using the robotic arm Canadarm2.

 The company released preliminary plans in February 2020 for how the Axiom Orbital Segment could form the basis for the Axiom Station, constructed out of the Axiom Segment and additional elements upon ISS retirement and separation, including a power and thermal module with an airlock.
 The company planned to launch its first four modules in consecutive years starting from the mid-2020s.

 The interior concept of the crew quarters of Axiom Orbital Segment was conceived in 2018 by French architect and designer Philippe Starck.
 Renderings of the habitat show a chamber with walls that are covered with tufted padding and studded with hundreds of color-changing LEDs.
 The Axiom Orbital Segment is intended to have amenities including high-speed Wi-Fi, video screens, picture windows and a glass-walled cupola – which Axiom calls "the largest window observatory ever constructed for the space environment".

 In December 2024, Axiom Space announced a change in their station assembly plans.
 Instead of assembling the Axiom Orbital Segment at the ISS, the station was now planned to fly independently after the launch of the Habitat One (Hab-1) module.
 The Payload Power Thermal Module would be launched first and dock with the ISS while awaiting the launch of Hab-1, after which it would detach from the ISS and form the Axiom Station upon connecting with Hab-1.